goigarg/DiceGame/README.md

 # DiceGame

-A simple dice game using javascript, Html and Css
+A simple dice game using Javascript, Html and Css

-DEMO HERE
+## Demo
 https://dice.shiv.ovh